-(1) Samsara Diagnostics | Samsara Diagnostics develops a "tragic" theory which explicates how our lack (and excess) as humans provides the very ground of our freedom.
-It draws on resources in Christian theology, continental philosophy, Lacanian psychoanalysis, and Mahayana Buddhism.
+(1) Samsara Diagnostics | Samsara Diagnostics develops a "tragic" theory which explicates how our lack and limitsas humans provides the very ground of our freedom.
+It draws on resources in Christian theology, continental philosophy, and Lacanian psychoanalysis, all in conversation with Japanese Buddhism.

 (3) Open Source Mysteries | This project emerged from Samsara Diagnostics as I probed the question of whether Christianity as an esoteric dimension – I realized that the view of humans, language, and truth which I was trying to articulate in Samsara Diagnostics requires a type of learning praxis which we find in esoteric traditions, emphasizing elements like subjectivity, initiation, and event.